← Back to Blog

 The New Role of MFA

-In modern architectures, MFA is best positioned as:
+In modern architectures, MFA is best used as:

 - A recovery mechanism when primary authentication fails

-- A step-up control for sensitive actions or elevated access
+- A step‑up control for sensitive actions or privileged access

 What it should no longer be is the primary control protecting critical enterprise access.